xhlula/subtitle-downloader/README.md

 if `.py` is registered, execute `subbot.py <filename>` else same as above

-to install a context menu item on files open an elevated command prompt and execute `setup.win.py`
+to install a context menu item on files, open an elevated command prompt and execute `setup.win.py`